 A good guide will check with you first.
 Do you want to drive fast to the area of the sighting or are you happy to continue at you own pace and see what you encounter alone?
 Having the choice is often the best option.
 Checking what control you have while you’re planning a safari will at least let you know what you’re getting before you get there.

-The best safari experience we’ve had was where there were only 3 or 4 of safari vehicles in the area.
+On the best safari experience we had, there was only 3 or 4 of safari vehicles in the area.
 This way, when any sightings were shared and we decided to take a chance, we were only one of maybe 2 or 3 vehicles.
 It feels far less intrusive and far more exclusive!

 Visits to TheBackOfTheTruck